 like other cats, Leopards employ a single-male but multi-female social system.
 The size of a leopard’s territory depends on the availability of prey.
 A male’s home range may encompass 16-20 sq Km and a home range for 3-4 females is 2-4 sq Km.
 This species of cat uses scent to mark the territory.
 This enables them to avoid actual physical combat which may be fatal to one or both combatants.

 Early in the morning or late in the evening adult leopards can be encountered walking along dirt tracks and making scents.
 They often spray urine upwards to the underside of leaves so that it persists longer.
 They will also use feces and scratch marks to announce their presence.
-A rival leopard is able to assess the sex and condition of another one from its scent marks.
+A rival leopard can assess the sex and condition of another one from its scent marks.

 At about 18 months of age, Male cubs especially begin exploratory forays to seek a territory. at this time the males are the size of the mother and cubs are often mistaken for a pair of adults.
 Most daytime sightseen leopards are subadults.
 After about two years the males disperse and become nocturnal in habit.
 This is a very dangerous time for young adults as existing territory holders will fight them to the death.
 Males tend to push out further away from their mother’s territory, while young females carve out territory near their mother.